-Many tours will stop in the town of Quarzazate for one night, then continue on the next morning.
-Quarzazate is about 4 hours from Marrakech.
+Many tours will stop in the town of Ouarzazate or a nearby city for one night, then continue on the next morning.
+Ouarzazate is about 4 hours from Marrakech.
 This is a great way to break up an otherwise very long drive.

-Plus, Quarzazate is famous for its many movie studios and ancient Berber village Ait Ben Haddou, which is well worth your time to see.
+Plus, Ouarzazate is famous for its many movie studios and ancient Berber village Ait Ben Haddou, which is well worth your time to see.